jainshauryaj/Kaggle-MachineLearning-Competition-Solutions/README.md

 # Machine_Learning
-This Repository contains Machine Learning Model
+This repo contains my solution of different Machine Learning Projects .
+If you are taking or performing the same project, my repo will provide you through many different projects and their solutions.
+Questions or New pointing is always welcome, please send me a mail.